Next Chapter | Previous Chapter | Contents | Index

 or are called from, C programs.
 To do this, you would typically write an

-file, and link it with
+assembly module as a file, and link it with

 your C modules to produce a mixed-language program.